 Now, let’s focus specifically on the cube root of 27.
 As mentioned earlier, the cube root of 27 is the number that, when multiplied by itself three times, equals 27.
 In mathematical terms, we are looking for x such that x<sup>3</sup> = 27.

 By trying a few small integers, we quickly find that 3 * 3 * 3 = 27.
-Therefore, the cube root of 27 is 3.
-This can be written as ∛27 = 3.
+Which means, the cube root of 27 is 3.
+On the flip side, this can be written as ∛27 = 3.
 This is a straightforward example that illustrates the basic concept of cube roots.
 It is an important concept to understand as you move forward in math.

 Comprehensive Overview